adityaponnada/adityaponnada.github.io/_pages/about.md

 <summary>Past updates</summary>

 {% capture my_markdown_content %}

+**May, 2024.** 🎙️ Gave an invited lecture on human-centered recommender systems, focusing on music and podcast recommendations at Northeastern University.

 **May, 2024.** 🎸 Our [Spotify R&D](https://research.atspotify.com/2024/05/how-do-people-stream-newly-released-music/) blog on large-scale patterns in new music streaming behavior is now live.